 - Are you paying your taxes?

-As with any business, you will need to register your business with the HMRC for taxes.
+Last, but by no means least, with our business essentials list, as with any business, you will need to register your business with the HMRC for taxes.
 Your legal structure will determine what taxes you pay, so pay special care when looking into structures.
 You may need to consult an accountant when it comes to running your business, and ensuring that you’re following all of your financial responsibilities.

 Use these business essentials as a launching point, and hopefully you’ll have success in starting your new business!